Everything You Need to Know to Become a Wildlife Rehabilitator

 According to the NWRA website, a college degree is not required to become a licensed wildlife rehabilitator but a biology-related degree has several advantages:

 - It provides knowledge essential for quality hands-on animal care;

 - It develops an understanding of wildlife as is relates to humans and the environment;

 - It gives you an edge in this increasingly competitive field.

 Like many other emerging environmental fields, states and provinces can also require a specific type of education, certification, or successful examination before issuing a license.
 So, be sure to check out the requirements in the state(s) you’re most likely to work in after graduation.

 Wildlife rehabilitation centers are non-profit organizations or government agencies so pay scales fluctuate state to state.
 Your salary will largely depend on the political leanings of the particular state in which you work and the ability of facility administrators to raise outside funds.

 According to IWRC, entry-level annual pay will range from $20,000 to $40,000, with some senior positions at larger facilities making more than $75,000 per year.

 The Big Takeaway

 Wildlife rehabilitation is an exciting new field that’s gaining momentum every year.
 Like anything new and undefined, there are many different ways to achieve what you want to achieve.
-As a student of Unity’s Captive Wildlife Care & Education degree program, you’ll be perfectly placed to gain valuable experience through a volunteer placement or an intern/externship.
+As a student of Unity’s animal care degrees (see below) you’ll be perfectly placed to gain valuable experience through a volunteer placement or an intern/externship.